-The rate and distribution of blood flow through the circulatory system is variable and related to several factors including physical activity, cardiac output (the amount of blood pumped out of the heart) and venus return or the blood returning to the heart through the veins.
+The rate and distribution of blood flow through the circulatory system is variable and related to several factors including physical activity, cardiac output (the amount of blood pumped out of the heart) and venous return or the blood returning to the heart through the veins.

 What is blood pressure?